LGBTQ rights in Tennessee: R.G. & G.R. Harris Funeral Homes v. EEOC

-State of TN, et. al. v USDA, et. al.
+State of TN, et al. v.
+USDA, et al.

 On July 26, 2022, Brandon J. Smith, Chief of Staff for then Tennessee Attorney General Herbert H Slatery III, signed a court filing of a lawsuit wherein the states of Tennessee, Indiana, Alabama, Alaska, Arizona, Arkansas, Georgia, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, Ohio, Oklahoma, South Carolina, South Dakota, Utah, Virginia, and West Virginia all sued the US federal government, specifically the US Department of Agriculture; Cindy Long, the Administrator of Food and Nutrition Service at the USDA; and Roberto Contreras, the Director of Food and Nutrition Service Civil Rights Division at the USDA.
 At issue was Executive Order 13988, signed January 20, 2021.
 The order prevented discrimination on the basis of sexual orientation or gender identity, a blanket directive to comply with the Bostock SCOTUS decision.

 Pursuant to that executive order, the USDA issued a policy update on May 5, 2022.
 Memo CRD 01-2022 set forth policies to make certain that no discrimination on the basis of sexual orientation or gender identity takes place when states process applications for SNAP benefits.

-The above named states sued the USDA claiming that implementing the nondiscrimination policy would put an undue burden on the states, specifically relying on the requirements of the Administrative Procedures Act and the fact that the states were not given opportunity to comment prior to the USDA policy memo being implemented.
+The above named states sued the USDA claiming that implementing the nondiscrimination policy would put an undue burden on the states, specifically relying on the requirements of the Administrative Procedure Act and the fact that the states were not given opportunity to comment prior to the USDA policy memo being implemented.
 It also argued that the USDA was trying to circumvent Congress and write law.

 U.S. District Judge Travis R. McDonough decided the case on March 29, 2023, ruling that the plaintiff states were exaggerating the issues at hand.
 The ruling states, "Does a regulation interpreting [7 U.S.C. § 2011, et seq., and 20 U.S.C. § 1681, et seq.] to prohibit such food assistance discrimination upend everything from free speech and religious freedom to living facilities and sports teams?
 Plaintiff States insist they do, but the Court disagrees."
 He went on to grant the USDA's motion to dismiss the case, at one point saying, “This case is about food stamps and nutrition education, not bathrooms, sports teams, free speech, or religious exercise,” and continuing, "Plaintiff States’ insistence to the contrary is no more than an invitation to join a political discussion untethered to applicable statutes and precedent.”

 As of March 2023, current Tennessee AG Jonathan Skrmetti's office is considering an appeal.
 On April 18, 2023, a motion was filed for Attorney General Eric Hamilton to appear pro hac vice.
 The motion was granted.